A never ending stream of plastics

 A threat to wildlife and local communities

-This continuous stream of plastics coming info the Arctic not only poses a threat to wildlife but also local communities and tourists who are unwittingly exposed to this waste.
-Animals of all sizes, from zooplankton to polar bears can be affected by ingesting plastics or getting entangled in ropes and nets.
-These same items also pose a safety risk to cruise ships because they can get caught in propellers.
+This continuous stream of plastics coming into the Arctic not only poses a threat to wildlife but also local communities and tourists who are unwittingly exposed to this waste.
+Animals of all sizes, from zooplankton to polar bears can be affected by ingesting plastics or getting entangled in nets and ropes.
+These same items also pose a safety risk to shipping in the area due to the risk of entanglement in ship propellers.

 Prevention is the solution

 What can be done to solve this problem?
 Cleaning up beaches or collecting floating plastic from the Arctic sea could be an option but also an immense task, given that millions of tons of plastic items are stuck in the ice, on unreachable beaches or on the seafloor.
-A more effective approach is to reduce the amount of plastic litter coming into the Arctic by working on prevention.
-This is the approach appleid in the Arctic Marine Litter Project.
+We believe in prevention.
+Our mission is to find the origin, causes and solutions to plastic pollution of the Arctic.

 The Arctic Marine Litter Project

-- Identifying the most common litter items in the European Arctic
+- Identify the most common litter items in terms of numbers and weight and their environmental impact

 We need you to tackle this problem